|Values are valid only on day of printing.|

 Quantitative results are provided when positive.

-Elevated plasma concentrations of 7-dehydrocholesterol (7-DHC) and 8-DHC are highly suggestive of a biochemical diagnosis of Smith-Lemli-Opitz (SLO).
+Elevated plasma concentrations of 7-dehydrocholesterol (7-DHC) and 8-dehydrocholesterol (8-DHC) are highly suggestive of a biochemical diagnosis of Smith-Lemli-Opitz (SLO).

 Mild elevations of these cholesterol precursors can be detected in patients with hypercholesterolemia and patients treated with haloperidol.
 However, the 7-DHC to cholesterol ratio is only elevated in SLO patients.